zushu/justagame/README.md

 Java version 13 was used in implementation.

 ## Building the project
-Go to `group5` directory and run the following commands:
+Go to `group5` directory and run the following command:
 ```
 sh build.sh
 ```